Berber calendar: Ssmaym

 Like the strong winter cold, the Dog Days also last 40 days, from 12 yulyuz (25 July) to 20 ghusht (2 September).
 The apical moment of the period is the first of ghusht "August" (also the name awussu, widespread in Tunisia and Libya, seems to date back to Latin augustus).
 On this date, particular rites are performed, which manifestly derive from pre-Islamic, and even pre-Christian, traditions.
 They consist, in particular, of bonfires (which in many locations take place around the summer solstice: a custom already condemned as Pagan by St. Augustine), or water rituals, like those, common in the coastal towns of Tunisia and Tripolitania, that provide to dive in the seawaters for three nights, in order to preserve one's health.
 In these ceremonies, whole families used to enter the water, bringing with them even their pets.
 Though the rite has been revisited in an Islamic frame (in those nights, the water of the Zamzam Well, in Mecca, would spill over, and in the sea there would be beneficial sweet water waves), many call this celebration "the nights of the error".
-It was in fact usual that, in order to achieve fertility and prosperity, men and women copulated among the flucts.
+It was in fact usual that, in order to achieve fertility and prosperity, men and women copulated among the waves.